dkdr/k8s12/_basic/README.md

 This should fix our issue.
 Truth is, that reboot is needed to reevaluate our user permissions.
 But "turning it off and on again" to fix some issue is much funnier.

+**If you're learning only about docker, then you can stop here and go to [README.md](docker/README.md) in docker dir.** But if you just can't stop learning - go on, do all the stuff!

 ## Install kind

 To provision our basic cluster we'll use [Kubernetes in Docker](https://kind.sigs.k8s.io/).